kylerove/pediatricurologybook/_chapters/03-23_updates-in-exstrophy-management.md

 - There is an omphalocele.
 - There is evidence of anomalies of the lower extremities and/or myelomeningocele (suggestive of cloacal exstrophy).

-Three-dimensional ultrasound and the increasing use of fetal MRI will improve the ability to diagnose bladder and cloacal exstrophy.{% cite palmer2011a --file 03-23 %} Antenatal diagnosis allows for prenatal counselling and arrangements to be made for delivery at a specialized exstrophy center.
+Three-dimensional ultrasound and the increasing use of fetal MRI will improve the ability to diagnose bladder and cloacal exstrophy.{% cite palmer2011a --file 03-23 %} Antenatal diagnosis allows for prenatal counseling and arrangements to be made for delivery at a specialized exstrophy center.
 This allows for a multidisciplinary approach by teams with experience dealing with the unique nature of the exstrophy-epispadias complex.

 ### Neonatal Period